 - Preferred by chefs: 135-140°F (slightly translucent center)

-- Signs it’s done: Flesh is mostly white, feels slightly firm with some give.
+- Perfectly cooked: Flesh is mostly white and feels slightly firm, with some give.

 How Temperature Affects the Texture and Flavor of Fish